Kwijtschelding (local tax remission)

 Whenever you see the Dutch word ‘heffing‘ (meaning ‘tax’), just know you’re in for a headache.
 This case is no different but don’t worry, we’re here for you!

 Afvalstoffenheffing are the local taxes levied on each household to cover waste disposal costs.
-In Maastricht, the gemeente (municipality) is in charge of collecting these taxes on behalf of the Belastingsamenwerking Gemeenten en Waterschappen (Councils and Water Boards Tax Collaboration, or BsGW).
+The Belastingsamenwerking Gemeenten en Waterschappen (BsGW) is in charge of collecting the taxes on behalf of the municipality and the waterschappen (regional water authorities).
 You’re supposed to receive the yearly bill (in letter form) sometime in the first half of February, although the BsGW has been somewhat erratic lately, and people have been receiving their bills at random times of the year.
 The letter looks like this:

 You can use the above image to translate the letter, which is in Dutch, to English.